Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Transformation into a dual equivalence graph

 Figure~\ref{fig:type} shows the $E_{\imt}$, $E_{\imo}$ and $E_{i}$ edges neighboring a vertex with a given $i$-type.
 If $E_i$ edges do not exist in the graph, then the $i$-edges in Figure~\ref{fig:type} indicate which vertices admit an $i$-neighbor.
 The top rows for $i$-types W and B are the possibilities in a dual equivalence graph, while the lower rows give the additional possibilities in the more general setting when axiom $4$ does not hold.

-\begin{remark} By axioms $1,2$ and $5$, edges $E_j$ with $j<i\!-\!4$ or $j \geq i\!+\!2$ do not change the $i$-type of a vertex, i.e. the $i$-type of $w$ is the $i$-type of $E_j(w)$.
+\begin{remark} By axioms $1,2$ and $5$, edges $E_j$ with $j<\imf$ or $j \geq i\!+\!2$ do not change the $i$-type of a vertex, i.e. the $i$-type of $w$ is the $i$-type of $E_j(w)$.
 In contrast, $E_{\imh}$ often changes the $i$-type of a vertex as can $E_{\ipo}$, so these cases require some care.
-On a more restricted level, $w$ has $i$-type W if and only if $E_{\imo}(w)$ has $i$-type W and both will necessarily admit an $i$-neighbor.
-Furthermore, $w$ has $i$-type C if and only if $E_{\imt}(w)$ has $i$-type C, and this vacuously holds for $i$-type A as well since, among $i$-types A, B and C, a vertex of $i$-type A is distinguished by the fact that it does not admit an $\imt$-neighbor.
-Axiom $4$ is equivalent to the assertion that $w$ and $E_i(w)$ have the same $i$-type, so much of the following sections is devoted to vertices for which this is not the case. \end{remark}
+When axiom $4$ holds, $w$ and $E_i(w)$ have the same $i$-type, so much of the following sections is devoted to vertices for which this is not the case. \end{remark}

+By dual equivalence graph axioms $1$ and $2$, a connected component of $(V,\sigma,E_{\imo} \cup E_{i})$ occurs in Figure~\ref{fig:lambda4} if and only if it does not contain a vertex $w$ with $i$-type W for which $E_{\imo}(w) \neq E_i(w)$.
+Define $W_i(\G)$ to be the set of all such vertices bearing witness to the failure of Figure~\ref{fig:lambda4}, i.e.

+In the sections to follow, vertices of $i$-type W, especially those vertices in $W_i(\G)$, play a crucial role in defining the transformations that turn $\G_{c,D}^{(k)}$ into a dual equivalence graph.
+Note that $w$ has $i$-type W if and only if $E_{\imo}(w)$ has $i$-type W, so in some sense $i$-type W is a property of $\imo$-edges rather than of vertices.
+It is helpful to have a dual property for $i$-edges.